 “The toughest thing about the power of trust is that it’s very difficult to build and very easy to destroy.”
 Thomas J. Watson

-17. FOSTER TRUST.
 Trust is the main ingredient to successful teamwork.
-Trust is an undeniable belief or truth or strength of someone or something.
-If you don’t’ have trust you can’t create a team, build a team or sustain a team.
-Think of trust as the Super Glue that binds teams together!
-If you recall a moment in time that you had unstoppable teamwork on your side, you will undoubtedly uncover trust.
+Trust is an undeniable belief, truth, or strength of someone or something.
+If you don’t have trust, you can’t create a team, build a team or sustain a team.
+Think of trust as the Super Glue that binds great teams together!
+If you recall a moment in time when you had unstoppable teamwork on your side, you will undoubtedly uncover trust.
 How do you create trust?
 One way to do it is to do or follow through on what you say you are going to perform.
-Words that best describe trust are confidence, reliability, fairness, honesty, responsible, honor.
+Words that best describe trust are confidence, reliability, fairness, honesty, responsibility, and honor.

 Best of success to you!